syguo96/starter-hugo-academic/content/authors/admin/_index.md

 from Causal de Finetti (NeurIPS 2022) to _Do_ Finetti, from _out-of-distribution_ to _out-of-variable_ (ICLR 2023).

-# The quest to understand _why machines learn_ relies on the fundamental assumption that train and test data come from i.i.d. data. **BUT** animals including humans do not perform data shuffling in our life experiences of absorbing information.
-We learn in non-linear, complex, dependent ways.
-And the quest to understand learning in non-i.i.d. setting has just begun: exchangeable data offers a realistic and doable next step.
 List of recent news:

 - **2024-07-22** Off to [FAIR Meta](https://ai.meta.com/research/), NYC.